ctp-eos/community/README.md

 ### A Community Built on Shared Passion, Vision, Mission and Purpose: <br>Forwarding Humankind into a New Higher Advanced Postquantum Age!

 At its core, the CTP-EOS repository and community are powered by a shared passion for innovation, transparency, and mutual growth.
-By joining, you become part of a movement that is not only advancing technology but also redefining how collaborative projects thrive in an open, inclusive, and decentralized manner.
+By joining, you become part of a movement that is not only advancing technology but also redefining how collaborative projects thrive in an open, inclusive, and decentralized manner. *(The social movement aspects are Open Sourced and Free to participate in)*

 We warmly invite you to step onto this podium, raise your voice, and contribute to a future shaped by collective intelligence and shared commitment.
 Together, we can make CTP-EOS a beacon of open-source excellence and community-driven progress.